April 6, 2018

 What's next after Europe?

 The show is rolling out on Cartoon Network channels around the world.
 Just as we've done with the EMEA markets, we'll let the fans find the show and get under its skin.
 As its appeal spreads wider to include whole families, we'll start introducing products for all age groups.
-There's a ground swell of affection for the show on the back of the U.S. success and Turner is committed to doing what it does best–that is building the brand on
+There's a ground swell of affection for the show on the back of the U.S. success and Turner is committed to doing what it does best–that is building the brand on a global scale using U.S./international success as a case for potential elsewhere.

 "Adventure Time" is equally appealing to kids and adults.
 What is it about this brand that gives it cross-generational appeal?